pablomarin/GPT-Azure-Search-Engine/README.md

        - 4 lenghty PDF books
    * 3f.
 CSV Tabular File - contains COVID-related statistics in the US.
 4. The Agent retrieves the result from the correct source and crafts the answer.
-5. The tuple (Question and Answer) is saved to CosmosDB as persistent memory and for further analysis.
+5. The Agent state is saved to CosmosDB as persistent memory and for further analysis.
 6. The answer is delivered to the user.

 ---